 Decatur County REMC is a member-owned electric cooperative headquartered in Greensburg, Indiana.
 As a cooperative, Decatur County REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-The meeting was opened by Chairman Michael Brelage and Brian Scheidler kept the minutes of the meeting.
+The meeting was opened by Chairman Steve AmRhein and Brian Scheidler kept the minutes of the meeting.
 All board members were present.
-Also present were CEO Brett Abplanalp and employees Eric Busch, Sam Ruf and Crystal Greathouse.
-Upon motion made by Steve AmRhein, seconded by Dale Wernke and carried, the agenda was approved.
-Safety Minute… Continue reading.
+Also present: CEO Brett Abplanalp and employees Matt Raver, Crystal Greathouse, Jeanne Loechle, and Chris Galloway.
+Clay Nuhring made the motion to amend the agenda to move the legal discussion up.
+Carl Riedeman… Continue reading.

 The 2022 Annual Meeting of your electric cooperative’s power provider, Hoosier Energy, returned to the French Lick Resort on April 7 after a three-year pause due to the pandemic.
 All of the generation and transmission cooperative’s 18 member cooperatives (including your local electric cooperative) were represented and on hand.
 The guest list was pared down… Continue reading.

 2021 was a big year!
 We continued to be flexible and innovative with our approach to serving members and the community through the lingering pandemic but have embraced some new efficiencies and technology as a result.
 Thank you for being engaged and supportive throughout the year.
 Our cooperative continues to operate seamlessly and maintain a… Continue reading.